Forsythia Cottage | Bourton-on-the-Water, Cotswolds | Break

 25-49 Mbps

 Forsythia Cottage is a charming, Grade II listed cottage that dates back to the 17th century.
 It forms part of one of the original terraces situated within the peaceful backwaters of Bourton-on-the-Water’s picturesque High Street.
 The cottage sleeps three guests in two bedrooms, with a family shower room.
 It has open-plan living-dining area with a woodburner effect fireplace, and a fully equipped kitchen to one side.
-Outside is a long, sunny courtyard garden with armchairs to enjoy a coffee or sundowner and a table with four chairs and a BBQ for al fresco entertaining.
+Outside is a long, sunny courtyard garden with armchairs to enjoy a coffee or sundowner and a table with four chairs for al fresco entertaining.
 Unusually, for a cottage so close to the town’s attractions, there is private, off-street parking for one vehicle.

 Full Description